 The Lions Scholar Program (LSP) is designed to provide an intense study of Western Civilization through literature and biblical worldview training.
 LSP connects its training to disciplines such as philosophy, literature, science, mathematics, politics, law, art, theater and the humanities.
 This program can essentially be summed up by the phrase "scholastic discipleship."
 Disciplining students in the areas of academics in order to better influence those disciplines from a Christian perspective is the heart of the program.

 What do students do in LSP?

-The Middle School LSP program (grades 5-8) is structured around texts by Christian authors.
+The Middle School LSP (grades 5-8) is structured around texts by Christian authors.
 This process prepares students for Upper School LSP which emphasizes great books and significant literature.

-The Upper School LSP program, as previously mentioned, focuses on great books and significant literature.
+The Upper School LSP, as previously mentioned, focuses on great books and significant literature.
 The LSP classes do not use written exams or textbooks.
 Instead LSP teaches students to dig directly into the classic works of Western literature and Christianity.
 Students learn by reading thoroughly and deeply in preparation for class and through discussion over the texts with other outstanding students.